woodward/vim-flashcards/vim/Misc.md

 <%      ⮂  Shift left until the matching parenthesis, brace, or bracket.
 (The cursor must be on the matching symbol.)
 K       ⮂  Look up the word under the cursor in the manual pages (or via the program defined in keywordprg). ctrl-^  ⮂  Return to the previously edited file.

+:1,5j!  ⮂  Join the first five lines, preserving whitespace

+:ju[mps]  ⮂  Print the jump list used with the ctrl-i and ctrl-o commands